Ready-O/ModuloTechTest/README.md

 REST services and Moshi, a JSON converter that converts JSON strings into Kotlin objects.

+## Manage data

+To persist data and to be able to manage it easily, I decided to save in a database using Room library.
+I also use Flow to collect data in real-time from the Room database.

+For each data type in the app, I assigned a repository that will be responsible to handle fetching and and sending data from the remote source (API) and the local source (database).

 ## Test

 I use Mockk library to generate mock instances of other classes and Junit for test execution.